shawnsoltesz/ts-iteration/README.md

 4. Change into your project's directory: `cd js-iteration`
 5. Install the dependencies: `npm install`
 6. Open in your editor: `code .`
-7. Start the test runner: `npm test`
+7. Start the test runner: `npm start`
-8. Open `src/functions.test.js` and work on functions until tests pass.
+8. Open `src/functions.ts` and work on functions until tests pass.